Long Island Bicycle Accident Lawyer

 Common Bicycle Accident Injuries

 Bicycle accidents result in certain injuries more often than others.
 Bicyclists in collisions with motor vehicles have an increased risk of bone fractures.
 With or without a helmet, bicyclists’ heads may strike the ground and sustain head or brain damage.
 Contact with the asphalt at even moderate speeds can cause painful road rash as well as traumatic tattooing from pieces of roadway embedded in the skin.
-Common bicycle accident injuries our Long Island bicycle accident lawyers have seen include:

 - Head and brain injuries.
 Skull fractures, concussion, and traumatic brain injuries can occur if the head impacts the ground or other object.
 Serious brain injuries can cause permanent disability.

 - Spinal cord injuries.
-If the bicyclist’s spinal cord sustains traumatic damage in an accident, it can result in full or partial paralysis (loss of movement and sensation) below the point of injury.
+If the bicyclist’s spinal cord sustains traumatic damage in an bicycle accident, it can result in full or partial paralysis (loss of movement and sensation) below the point of injury.

 - Fractures.
-Fractures are common in the collar bone and lower extremities, including the foot, ankle, knee, hip, saddle, and pelvis.
+Fractures bicycle crashes are common in the collar bone and lower extremities, including the foot, ankle, knee, hip, saddle, and pelvis.
 Facial fractures may also occur if the face strikes the ground or an object.

 - Strains and dislocations.
 The musculoskeletal system can sustain damage when an object or vehicle strikes the body.
 Strains and dislocations are painful and can result in temporary disability.